CLI reference

 agent

-Discover and message other agent panes. agent message routes via atrium://agents/{id}/message, which replaced the older mcp:// namespace.
+Discover, message, launch, dismiss, and wake agent panes, and manage the agent definitions that ++slug references. agent message routes via atrium://agents/{id}/message, which replaced the older mcp:// namespace.

 atrium agent list [--filter COLUMN=VALUE]